Virginia Tech® home

 John Grado

-George Wallace, then President of Fitchburg (Massachusetts) Paper Company, met John Grado in 1956, offered him a job as Chief Industrial Engineer, and became a sort of role model.
-Soon, at age 30, Mr. Grado became Vice-President of Fitchburg Paper and President of the Decotone Division, with plants in the U.S. and Belgium.
-Decotone Division was an IE's paradise, with many opportunities for productivity improvements, and within one year, the previously unprofitable division was turning a six-figure profit.
-John Grado's major impacts were noticed by Wallace and the Board of Directors, and at age 35, Mr. Grado became Executive Vice-President of Fitchburg Paper and President of Decotone.
-Four years later he became President of Fitchburg Paper, which merged with Litton Industries, and became Vice-President of Litton for the Paper, Printing, and Forms Group.
-At this time (1967), his company numbered 5,000 employees and was responsible for about $300,000,000 in annual sales.
+George Wallace, then president of Fitchburg (Massachusetts) Paper Company, met Grado in 1956, offered him a job as chief industrial engineer, and became a sort of role model.
+At age 30, Grado became vice president of Fitchburg Paper and president of the Decotone Division, with plants in the U.S. and Belgium.
+Decotone Division was an IE's paradise, with many opportunities for productivity improvements.
+Within one year, the previously unprofitable division was turning a six-figure profit.
+Grado's major impacts were noticed by Wallace and the Board of Directors and, at age 35, Grado became executive vice president of Fitchburg Paper and President of Decotone.
+Four years later, he became president of Fitchburg Paper, which merged with Litton Industries, and vice president of Litton for the Paper, Printing, and Forms Group.
+In 1967, his company numbered 5 thousand employees and was responsible for about $300 million in annual sales

-In 1983, John Grado undertook a bold move when Litton Industries decided to sell its paper and printing business.
-Mr. Grado assembled the necessary financing and bought the Litton Paper, Printing, and Forms Group at a price of $70,000,000.
-He retained 52% of the stock ownership, with 19% to key employees, and 30% to Realex Capital Corporation.
+In 1983, Grado undertook a bold move when Litton Industries decided to sell its paper and printing business.
+Grado assembled the necessary financing and bought the Litton Paper, Printing, and Forms Group at a price of $70 million.
+He retained 52 percent of the stock ownership, with 19 percent to key employees and 30 percent to Realex Capital Corporation.
 He changed the name of the company to Technographics.
-In 1999, Technographics was sold, and 12 key employees received more than $1,000,000 each as a result of stock options provided by John Grado.
+In 1999, Technographics was sold, and 12 key employees received more than $1 million each as a result of stock options provided by John Grado.

 John Grado's accomplishments in the Fitchburg community are voluminous, and in 1984 he was chosen as the Businessman of the Year for Worchester County.
 He served on the Board of Directors of the Fitchburg Gas and Electric Company, the First Safety Fund National Bank, the Fitchburg State College, American Red Cross, Secondary Materials Company, George Wallace Foundation, American Paper Institute, Gene Sarazen Foundation, United Fund, and several others.
 Fitchburg State College awarded him an honorary doctorate.